 You can expect to receive your housing and roommate assignment (along with your mailbox assignment) by mid-July.
-Before that time, the director of Residential Life considers your residence hall agreement and placement questionnaire (due when you sent your enrollment deposit) to match you with someone compatible.
+Before that time, the director of residential life considers your residence hall agreement and placement questionnaire (due at the time you sent your enrollment deposit) to match you with someone compatible.

 Most first-years are placed in double rooms.
 Occasionally, first-years have singles, triples, or, in rare instances, quads.

 Once you get your housing assignment, you’ll want to learn all there is to know about your new home.
 We have photo slideshows and floor plans of each hall (click “Housing Options” > “Traditional Residence Halls”).

 Resident Assistants (RAs) have your back.
 You’ll meet your hall’s RA on move-in day, when you’ll discuss your floor’s norms and the basics of on-campus living.
 S/he will be there throughout the academic year to help with any concerns you have about adjusting to college life.

 What’s Provided in your Room

 A chest of drawers, a mirror, a desk, a chair, a single bed and mattress (36’’x 80’’), blinds or drapes, and Internet and phone hook-ups.

 The list seems exhausting, but it’s basically common-sense stuff.
 Residential Life has partnered with an outside vendor to provide one-stop shopping for room essentials in comprehensive sets.